 Leukemia (especially in kids and adults in their 20's)

 Alzheimer's (higher frequency and earlier onset; see previous post)

 Cervical Subluxation (spinal stability when a vertebra slips)

 Vitamin B12 Deficiency (often as a complication from Celiac or Auto-Immune condition; can cause behavioral issues)

 Gastroesophageal Reflux Disease (GERD or acid reflux)

-Constipation (generally movement of food through GI tract tends to be "sluggish"- drink more water, eat more fiber, exercise regularly)
+Constipation (generally movement of food through the GI tract tends to be "sluggish"- drink more water, eat more fiber, exercise regularly)

 Skin infections (boils, fungal infections eg toenails, dry skin)